wandb/terraform-google-dagster/README.md

 ```
 pre-commit install
+pre-commit install --hook-type commit-msg  # installs the hook for commit messages to enforce conventional commits
 pre-commit run -a  # this will run pre-commit across all files in the project to validate installation
 ```